FloorD/wordcamp/talk.md

 "... despite how crucial GitHub is to the developer toolbox, I'm constantly wondering why the platform is limited to just code."

-Instead of building a GitHub 'for everyone else' however, I want to see what's already out there that connects with WordPress, that I/we can help improve on.
+Instead of building a GitHub 'for everyone/everything else' however, I want to see what's already out there that connects with WordPress, that I/we can help improve on.
+I'm lazy.

 "... there can be multiple pull requests and multiple versions of the code floating around simultaneously (thanks, Git!), but everything eventually ends up in single place (master branch)."